 Exploring the Garden

 Let’s get some work done in the garden!
 Gardening allows your little explorers to see, hear, smell, and feel in the garden.
 As digging, planting, and watering require a decent level of concentration.
-Not only kids get to enjoy a beautiful day, being exposed to these natural elements allows them to observe their surroundings about nature in detail.
+Not only do kids get to enjoy a beautiful day, but being exposed to these natural elements allows them to observe their surroundings about nature in detail.

 Mini Sports Tournament

 We are a multicultural family, and we love sports.
 Even during the lockdown period, it is vital to keep our bodies moving.
 Plan a family sports tournament and create a short game.
 With a Brazilian father, the soccer goals game is our family tournament.